webiny/Htpl/README.md

 ## Variables and modifiers

 The variable values are printed using `{varName}` syntax.
-To the variable, you can attach different modifiers, for example:
+You can also attach different modifiers to variables, for example:

 ```
 {someVar|lower|replace({"john":"doe", "bird":"fish:})}
 ```

-The upper code takes the value of `someVar` variable, makes it lowercase and replaces the word `john` with `doe`, and the work `bird` with `fish`.
+The upper code takes the value of `someVar` variable, makes it lowercase and replaces the word `john` with `doe`, and the word `bird` with `fish`.

 As you can see, the modifiers are very easy to apply, and they can be chained together.